-Would Jesus Carry a Draft Card Courtesy of Religion News Service.
+Courtesy of Religion News Service.

-Not all people of faith are covered by existing conscientious objector laws, however.
-In 1971, the Supreme Court held that those who had religious objections to serving in the Vietnam War-but not all wars-were not entitled to an exemption from military service under the Military Selective Service Act.
+Vietnam War-but not all wars-were not entitled to an exemption from military service under the Military Selective Service Act.
 Further, the Court held that the Free Exercise Clause did not mandate that such objectors be exempted from service.
 In rejecting a constitutional exemption for those opposed specifically to the Vietnam War, the Court held that there existed "governmental interests of a kind and weight sufficient to justify under the Free Exercise Clause the impact of the conscription laws on those who object to particular wars."
-In particular, the Court pointed to "the Government's interest in procuring the manpower necessary for military purposes."
+Specifically, the Court pointed to "the Government's interest in procuring the manpower necessary for military purposes."
+190

 Two other important cases of the Vietnam era were more favorable to religious objectors.
 In United States v.
-Seeger and Welsh v.
-United States, the Supreme Court ruled that persons with non-traditional religious beliefs-including those who did not even describe their beliefs as "religious"-could be entitled to a religious exemption under the Selective Service Act.
-The court noted that this construction of the Act "embraces the ever-broadening understanding of the modern religious community."
+Seeger191 and Welsh v.
+United States,192 the Supreme Court ruled that persons with nontraditional religious beliefs-including those who did not even describe their beliefs as "religious"-could be entitled to a religious exemption under the Selective Service Act.
+The Court noted that this construction of the Act "embraces the ever-broadening understanding of the modern religious community."
+193

 Some conscientious objectors are opposed not only to fighting wars, but to paying taxes that will be used to support the military.
 Those who object to paying for wars, however, have not succeeded in gaining religious exemptions under the Free Exercise Clause or RFRA.
 Pacifists who have argued that their religious beliefs permit them to withhold or divert all or part of their tax payments have consistently lost in court.
 In Adams v.
-C.I.R., for example, a devout Quaker stated that she "sincerely believes that participation in war is contrary to God's will, and hence, that the payment of taxes to fund the military is against the will of God."
+C.I.R., In a devout Quaker stated that she "sincerely believes that participation in war is contrary to God's will, and hence, that the payment of taxes to fund the military is against the will of God."
 She therefore "declared herself exempt from taxation, so no federal income tax would be withheld from her pay."
 The Third Circuit denied her claim, holding that granting an exemption would be impossible because of the "practical need of the government for uniform administration of taxation, given particularly difficult problems with administration should exceptions on religious grounds be carved out by the courts."